muscbridge/PyDesigner/docs/source/docker/docker_neurodock.rst

     $ docker pull docker pull dmri/neurodock:tagname

 where :code:`tagname` is the version you'd like to pull.
-To install NeuroDock v0.2, you would run the command
+To install the latest NeuroDock, you would run the command

 .. code-block:: console

-    $ docker pull dmri/neurodock:v0.2
+    $ docker pull dmri/neurodock:latest

 And that's it!
 All you have to do now is to wait for the NeuroDock image to finish downloading.